sprblm/dots-website/site/projects/web-monetization/index.md

 </div>

 ### 4.3.
-For Implementers
+For Maintainers

-*Developers Are Users*
+**_Remember developers are users_**

-A target user base for Web Monetization is developers who want to integrate web monetization into their platforms or applications.
-Yet because Web Monetization and the Interledger Protocol have not yet been adopted by mainstream browsers, the user base is currently limited to those products that incorporate these technologies.
-Going forward, mobile and desktop applications that support payee-payer relationships on their platforms could be potential early adoption partners.
-However, it is still difficult for developers to understand how to create and manage payment pointers programmatically.
+An important target user base for Web Monetization is developers who want to integrate web monetization into their platforms or applications.
+Yet because Web Monetization and the Interledger Protocol have not yet been adopted by mainstream browsers, the user base is currently limited to those products that already incorporate these technologies.
+Going forward, mobile and desktop applications that support payee-payer relationships on their platforms could be potential early adoption partners if they are targeted and curated through better communication and transparency.

-*Built-in tipping*
+**_Design for built-in tipping_**

-If the Web Monetization API is to become more accessible, it needs support to be more directly integrated in popular browsers.
-The Web Monetization API could enable tipping directly in the web browser itself by presenting a button that would allow for a tip to be sent directly to the creator of the content currently on the page.
-Notably, Brave Browser has a [product](https://brave.com/tips/) like this that users can try today (although not very many websites currently support Brave tips at this time).
+For the Web Monetization API to become more accessible, it needs support to be more directly integrated in popular browsers.
+As part of this integration process, browsers could use the Web Monetization API to enable tipping directly in the web browser itself by presenting a button that would allow for a tip to be sent directly to the creator of the content currently on the page.
+This would help expand the tool’s reach and the creator’s options to receive payment.
+Notably, Brave Browser has a[ product](https://brave.com/tips/) like this that users can try today (although not very many websites currently support Brave tips at this time).
-Web Monetization has an opportunity to fill this gap by making tipping a part of web browsers for any creator that includes a payment pointer in their website.

-*Quality assurance*
+**_Test recommended services_**

-During the process of this research, we found that users had significant challenges signing up for GateHub accounts.
-The maintainers of the Web Monetization main website could create a process for monitoring the quality for any of the services linked on the main webpage.
-Services that are unable to complete user experience tests at a high standard should not be included as recommended services.
+During our research, we found that users had significant challenges signing up for GateHub accounts due, potentially in part, to a lack of quality assurance.
+The maintainers of the Web Monetization main website could help address this problem by creating a process for monitoring the quality for any of the services linked on the main webpage.
+Services that are unable to complete usability tests at a high standard should not be included as recommended services.

 ## 5. Conclusion

 Overall, our research shows that the Web Monetization API retains real interest and momentum throughout the community.
 The innovative tool has the potential to supplement (although not replace) advertising as a means for accessing content and paying creators on the web.
 In situations where this transition occurs, individual autonomy and agency will be strengthened as users -- not large corporations -- will be able to set their own privacy and payment preferences.
 Website developers will also benefit through an additional option by which they can monetize their content without relying on invasive surveillance practices.
 Yet despite this promising potential, significant barriers to adoption remain on behalf of both the sender and receiver of payments.
-Significant confusion also continues to surround the various contexts in which the Web Monetization API should or _should not_ be used.
+Significant confusion also continues to surround the various contexts in which the Web Monetization API should or _should not _be used.
 With time, however, it is our hope that these issues will be addressed through improved documentation, quality control, and increased buy-in from major browsers.
+The recommendations for end-user applications planning to adopt the Web Monetization API and Interledger Protocol offered in this report are intended to be a first step in this important process.

 ### 6. Acknowledgments